|Manet, The Repose, 1870, Rhode Island School of Design. Berthe Morisot is at rest,

 |Manet, Berthe Morisot with Fan, 1872|

 The letters of Berthe Morisot were published by a grandson who edited them, perhaps leaving out things intended to remain private.
 In letters to her mother and sisters, she confessed strong feelings for Manet, fraught with jealousies, frustrations and the pain that it could not be more.
 Much of her self-doubt has to do with her frustrations as an artist, a situation most artists have at some point.
 Personally, I cannot stand when writers attribute female artists’ inner difficulties primarily to gender politics.
 Suggestions that Morisot and Manet were in competition or that he tried to hold her back are off the mark.
 In letters between the mother and other sisters, it’s clear that the mom feared for her youngest daughter who pined for Manet and sometimes didn’t eat.
 Berthe was unable to stay away from him, and he appears to have been quite attached, too.
 As friends, they shared an intellectual and artistic kinship.
+He painted many other women, repeatedly, but none with so much insight as those of Morisot.

 |Manet, Berthe Morisot with Violets, 1872|